-Three is Ireland’s second largest mobile operator, with 35% market share and two million customers (as of March 2017).
+Three is Ireland’s second-largest mobile operator, with 35% market share and two million customers (as of March 2017).
 Three operates 2G, 3G and 4G networks with up to 99.7% population coverage nationwide.
 The company has a head office in Dublin, a Customer Care Centre in Limerick and 67 retail stores and over 1,400 employees throughout Ireland.

-Challenges & Installation
+Challenges & Installation:

 The Three office in Dublin is home to over 2,000 members of staff, this means that a lot of deliveries are made to the office.
 The Three office receives on average around 250 signed for deliveries per week.
 When items were delivered to Three, they were signed for in the basement, the staff in the basement would then write down all the items signed for in a book.
 The team in the basement would then call the Three mailroom to tell them they needed to come and collect some items from the basement.

 When the mailroom staff got to the basement they would sign for the items and transfer them up to the mailroom, they would then write out these items in a book to record what they had received.
 One by one the mailroom would notify recipients to tell them they had an item to collect.
 When they can to collect their items, recipients would sign in the book next to their name to confirm they had received their item.
-This method was really time consuming as it required items to be written out twice, error prone and not very accurate.
+This method was really time-consuming as it required items to be written out twice, error-prone and not very accurate.
 The facilities manager at Three identified this needed addressing and began to look at potential solutions.

 Using OmniPost when items of mail arrived at the basement, they are logged into the web-based system.
 The recipient is recorded along with courier, package type and the unique tracking number, which is scanned in using a USB barcode scanner.
 The mailroom has complete visibility of items received in the basement so know when they need to go and collect items from them.
-When they go and collect the items, they scan them all with a Zebra TC25 Android PDA and transfer the items location to the mailroom.
+When they go and collect the items, they scan them all with a Zebra TC25 Android PDA and transfer the location of the item to the mailroom.
 The mailroom also signs on the PDA for the items they have received.
-At the point the items are transferred an email is sent to the recipient to notify them they have an item to collect at the mailroom.
+At the point, the items are transferred an email is sent to the recipient to notify them they have an item to collect at the mailroom.

 When recipients come to collect their items from the mailroom, they simply sign for their items on a USB signature pad.
 This marks the item as delivered on the system with a full audit trail of the item.